CruzMRamirez/VeinPros/wp-content/themes/html5blank-stable/README.md

 ### Contact
 --------
-In order to access the contacts option, you'll first need to be on the wp-admin page for UCSF.
+In order to access the contacts option, you'll first need to be on the wp-admin page for Veinpros.

 1. Contact will offer ways on how to create fill out forms with in your site.
 2. Hovering over Contact will offer more options in a sub menu, either viewing current contact or creating a new one.